bedrock-ws/bedrockpy/docs/hello-world.md

 ### Client Side

 The player who established the connection may type `/connect x` in the chat where `x` may be any text.
-Alternatively, the connection is also closed when the player closes the game.
+The connection is closed when the player closes the game as well.

-Alternative, the {func}`bedrock.server.close` method can be called when for instance a special event is triggered.
+Alternatively, the {func}`bedrock.server.close` method can be called when for instance a special event is triggered.